 - Bubble ALS is fully deployed and widely available for marine vessels. - Multiple classification societies have approved installations (ABS, LR, RINA).
-ABS released a Guide on Air Lubrication Technology in 2019 [A30]. - Uptake is still growing, but several vessel trades have demonstrated energy savings by integrating ALS.
+ABS released a Guide on Air Lubrication Technology in 2019 [A30] and Requirements for Air Lubrication System Installation in 2024 [A150]. - Uptake is still growing, but several vessel types have demonstrated energy savings by integrating ALS.

 - Suitable for vessels with large flat bottom hulls (air bubble): LNG carriers, RoRos, cruise ships, and some containerships.
 Savings are maximized where vessels have large flat bottom to wetted area ratios and speeds exceeding 10 knots.
-Savings may be achievable on oil tankers and bulk carriers, but there has been limited uptake in that market. - Air release units installed on containerships as install-ready design, indicating acceptable impact on resistance when not operating.
+Savings may be achievable on oil tankers and bulk carriers, but there has been limited uptake in that market.

-- Deep draft vessels are less optimal due to the higher head pressure the air must overcome to release over the hull, therefore increasing the power input to generate the compressed air.
+- Air release units installed on containerships as install-ready design, indicating acceptable impact on resistance when not operating. - Deep draft vessels are less optimal due to the higher head pressure the air must overcome to release over the hull, therefore increasing the power input to generate the compressed air.
 Further, slow vessel speeds offer a slower return on investment due to overall lower fuel savings. - Bubble ALS available from both mature developers (Silverstream Technologies [B8], and major shipyards with inhouse technology (DSME, SHI, MHI).